 Dubai is one of the seven emirates of the United Arab Emirates (UAE).
 Dubai has the largest population and is the second-largest emirate by area, after Abu Dhabi.
 The emirate's main revenues are from tourism, property, and financial services.
 The United Arab Emirates is in the Middle East, bordering the Gulf of Oman and the Arabian Gulf, between Oman and Saudi Arabia.
 The climate is desert, but cooler in the eastern mountains.
 The official language is Arabic.
 English is widely understood and is the main business language.
 The main religion is Islam.
 The economy of the United Arab Emirates (UAE) is that of a developing country.
 The UAE currently has one of the fastest growing economies in the world.
 Expatriate business dress is typically a suit.
 Dress codes in Dubai are relatively liberal however other areas such as Sharjah are more conservative.
 Expatriates should be careful not to offend Islamic sensitivities.
 The security risk for expatriates in the United Arab Emirates is low.
 Risks include low levels of petty crime, the underlying threat of terrorism, and indiscriminate attacks on expatriates or foreign interests by extremists in the region.
 The currency of United Arab Emirates is the Utd.
 Arab Emir.
 Dirham (AED).
 Banking is on a par with that of Western Europe and North America.
 Medical facilities are good, however the cost of treatment for expatriates can be high.
 Proof of insurance or the means to settle any medical fees is generally required before treatment is provided.
 Cases of Middle East respiratory syndrome coronavirus have been reported.
-The population of Dubai is 5.6 Million (Metro) (2018 est.), while the inflation rate (CPI) is 3.4% for the United Arab Emirates as at March 2018.
-For a single Expat, the personal income tax rate in the United Arab Emirates is 0% as there is currently no personal income tax.
+The population of Dubai is 5.6 Million (Metro) (2018 est.), while the inflation rate (CPI) is 3.8% for the United Arab Emirates as at July 2018.
+Xpatulator Hypothetical Tax for the United Arab Emirates is based on the current personal income tax rate of 0% as there is currently no personal income tax.

 Cost Of Living